surgiie/blade-cli/README.md

 ### Custom Filename

 All files will get saved to the same directory as the file being rendered as `<filename>.rendered.<extension>` or simply `<filename>.rendered`.
 This is to avoid overwriting the file you are rendering.
-If you wish to save the file as a custom file name or change the directory, use the `--save-as` option to specify a file path to write the file to:
+If you wish to save the file as a custom file name or change the directory, use the `--save-to` option to specify a file path to write the file to:

 ```
 blade render ./person.yml \
             ...
-            --save-as="/home/bob/custom-name.yml"
+            --save-to="/home/bob/custom-name.yml"

 ```